syifbhuiyan/syifbhuiyan.github.io/projects/airbnb-housing-impact.md

 ---

-## Limitations
+## Methodological Note

-While this study establishes a strong correlation (R-squared = 0.097), further work using Difference-in-Differences (DiD) would be required to establish causality.
+While this OLS regression establishes a statistically significant correlation ($R^2=0.097$) between short-term rental density and housing prices, I acknowledge that correlation does not imply causation.
+A future iteration of this study would ideally employ a Difference-in-Differences (DiD) approach or Instrumental Variable (IV) analysis to better isolate the causal impact of Airbnb market entry.

 ---